RavingKoala/RavingKoala.github.io/projects/MouseGestures/boilerplate.md

 // an alternative to the action key that has to be pressed
 // color transition displaying still has fragments (and goes to lighter color of original color, try colors: from #f00 to #333)
 // would also like to go to transparent colors
+// right now most code uses settings so when they live update they can break, check and save them as class properties when they do
 ```